OrangeFran/nesabot/README.md

 # Nesabot

 Check your grades directly from telegram.
-Easy to deploy and easy to use.
+Easy to use and deploy.

 ## Usage